 - If your ISP’s Terms of Service are violated by torrenting, they can terminate your service if they catch you downloading torrents – even if you’re only a “first-time offender.”

-- Leechers and seeders will be able to see your actual IP address when you download torrents, revealing your exact location and ISP.
+- Leechers and seeders can see your IP address when you download torrents, revealing your location and ISP.
 This might be used to launch phishing attacks.

 - Copyright trolls may collect your IP address from torrent clients and send the personal information revealed to lawyers and copyright agencies.